jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 >At its core, open-source is about collaboration.
 Whether it's version control, licenses, or issue trackers—everything exists to support people working with each other.
 Open source embodies a model for people to work together, building something greater than they can [create on their own](https://github.blog/2016-06-23-the-shape-of-open-source/).

 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, Fandom, and any other website you can think of.
 After all, MediaWiki is free for anyone to use; gatekeepers be damned!
-And this aspect of mass collaboration hasn't just been embraced by programmers.
+And this aspect of mass-collaboration hasn't just been embraced by programmers.
 Mass-collaboration is how the Wikipedia community of writers, researchers, and editors wrote millions of articles in only a few years.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/open-source-projects.jpg)